IndrekHaav/pac/README.md

 This script - `pac.sh` - is a simple [pacman](https://wiki.archlinux.org/title/Pacman) helper for [Arch Linux](https://archlinux.org/) that provides syntax similar to [apt](https://wiki.debian.org/AptCLI).
 For example, `pac install <package>` instead of `pacman -S <package>`.
 It can be useful to those who, like me, sometimes forget the proper pacman flags to use.

-The script implements a subset of apt commands and translates them to [corresponding pacman invocations](https://wiki.archlinux.org/title/Pacman/Rosetta).
+The script implements a subset of apt commands (as well as a few apt-inspired commands) and translates them to [corresponding pacman invocations](https://wiki.archlinux.org/title/Pacman/Rosetta).

 ## What this is not

 This script is **not**:

  - a full-featured pacman wrapper
- - a port of `apt` to Arch
+ - a port of apt to Arch
  - a replacement for AUR helpers like yay

 # How to install?